Sensitive legal advice for the issues surrounding disputes involving children.

 Do I have to pay maintenance for my child?

-When an unmarried couple separate, the absent parent will be required to pay child support in accordance with child support agency guidelines.
+When a couple separates, the absent parent will be required to pay child support in accordance with child support agency guidelines.
 You may wish to consider whether you are able to reach agreement in respect of this or whether an application to the CSA is necessary.
 We will advise you on your options and what you might expect to pay or receive for your child depending on your circumstances.

 It is also possible to seek additional financial support for your child in the form of a lump sum for provision of property under Schedule 1 Children Act 1989, which can secure a property for both the child and the parent with care to live in.
 This is a specialist area of law which our family law solicitors have extensive experience in.
 We can advise you on the factors which will be taken into account in determining whether such an application would be successful and the likely outcome in your particular circumstances.